The Devil Wears Prada (film): Home media

-Closed captions in French and Spanish are also available.
-The DVD is available in both full screen and widescreen versions.
-Pictures of the cast and the tagline "Hell on Heels" were added to the red-heel image for the cover.
-It was released in the UK on February 5, 2007.

-A Blu-ray Disc of the film was released simultaneously with the DVD.
-The Blu-ray maintains the same features as the DVD; however, the featurettes were dropped and replaced with a subtitle pop-up trivia track that can be watched by itself or along with the audio commentary.
+The DVD was released on December 12, 2006 with an audio commentary, a humorous five-minute blooper reel, and five featurettes.
+A Blu-ray Disc was released simultaneously, without the featurettes.

 Reception

 Immediately upon its December 12 release, it became the top rental in the United States.
-It held that spot through the end of the year, adding another $26.5 million to the film's grosses; it dropped out of the top 50 at the end of March, with its grosses almost doubling.
+It held that spot through the end of the year, adding another $26.5 million to the film's grosses, it dropped out of the top 50 at the end of March, with its grosses almost doubling.
 The following week it made its debut on the DVD sales charts in third position.
 By the end of 2007 it had sold nearly 5.6 million units, for a total of $94.4 million in sales.

 Deleted scenes

-Among the deleted scenes are some that added more background information to the story, with commentary available by the editor and director.
-Most were deleted by Livolsi in favor of keeping the plot focused on the conflict between Miranda and Andrea, often without consulting Frankel.

-Frankel generally approved of his editor's choices, but differed on one scene, showing more of Andy on her errand to the Calvin Klein showroom.
+Among the deleted scenes are some that added background, with commentary by the editor and director.
+Most were deleted by Livolsi.
+Frankel approved of his editor's choices, differing on one scene, showing more of Andy on her errand to the Calvin Klein showroom.
 He felt that scene showed Andrea's job was about more than running personal errands for Miranda.

-A different version of the scene at the gala was the subject of a 2017 discussion on Twitter when it was rediscovered by Spencer Althouse, BuzzFeeds community manager.
-In it, instead of Andy reminding Miranda of a guest's name after the sickened Emily cannot, Miranda's husband shows up and makes rude comments to not only his wife but Ravitz, the head of Elias-Clark.
+A different version of the scene at the gala was rediscovered by Spencer Althouse, BuzzFeeds community manager.
+In it, instead of Andy reminding Miranda of a guest's name after the sickened Emily cannot, Miranda's husband shows up and makes rude comments to not only his wife but Ravitz, the head of Elias-Clarke.
 Andy earns a silent "thank you" from Miranda when she helps prevent the confrontation from escalating by diverting Ravitz with a question of her own.

-Althouse and many of the other participants on the thread disagreed as to whether it should have been used; those who said it was properly cut believed that it would have been out of character for Miranda at that point in the film.
-All agreed, as Glamour wrote, that "[t]his one, brief exchange would have completely changed the movie."